 M&S Simply Food – I’m not a big fan of the Marks & Spencer’s brand (I’m much more of a John Lewis girl myself) but their food outlets have really been a reliable option for gluten-free food on the go over the last couple of years.
 They do great sandwiches, which are still hard to find!

 Pizza Express – this big pizza chain has had a bit of a menu makeover in the last couple of years and now have a gluten-free range!
-It went from being somewhere I avoided to a choice option (much to my husband’s delight).
+It went from being somewhere I avoided to a choice option (much to my partner’s delight).
 The pizzas are lovely and there are starter and dessert options too.

 Pret – this sandwich and salad chain has only recently started getting into gluten-free lunch options, which is surprising considering how big they are in London.
 They now have a wrap and quinoa hot pots, plus gluten-free porridge in the mornings.
 They’re a great chain so hopefully, we’ll see more meal options from them soon.